lkrryba/reading-journal/README.md

 1. 🎩 **The Great Gatsby** by F. Scott Fitzgerald ~ Jazz Age tragedy of wealth and obsession
 2. 🏝️ **Treasure Island** by Robert Louis Stevenson ~ Classic pirate adventure
-3. 📚 **The Book of Dust** by Philip Pullman ~ Return to the world of His Dark Materials
+3. 🐻‍❄️ **The Book of Dust** by Philip Pullman ~ Return to the world of His Dark Materials
 4. 💍 **Breakfast at Tiffany's** by Truman Capote ~ Iconic New York socialite Holly Golightly 🇺🇸
 5. 🕵️ **The Spy Who Came In From The Cold** by John le Carré ~ Classic Cold War espionage thriller
 6. 🎨 **The Muse** by Jessie Burton ~ Art, secrets, and deception across two time periods
 7. 📦 **The Keeper of Lost Things** by Ruth Hogan ~ Heartwarming story about treasured objects and connections
 8. 🦋 **Moth Smoke** by Mohsin Hamid ~ Love triangle in pre-9/11 Lahore 🇵🇰
 9. 🐦 **Wind-Up Bird Chronicle** by Haruki Murakami ~ Surreal journey through Japan's dark history 🇯🇵
-10. 🇷🇺 **A Gentleman in Moscow** by Amor Towles ~ Count under house arrest in luxury hotel
+10. 🪆**A Gentleman in Moscow** by Amor Towles ~ Count under house arrest in luxury hotel 🇷🇺
 11. 🌊 **Everything Under** by Daisy Johnson ~ Modern retelling of Oedipus along British waterways 🇬🇧
 12. 🎄 **The Christmas Lights** by Karen Swan ~ Festive romance and family secrets